 Skin creams and gels

-Creams and gels that contain retinoids (a form of vitamin A) can improve fine lines and some milder signs of ageing skin.
-They do this by tightening your skin so fine lines are less visible.
+Creams and gels contain retinoids.
+These are forms of vitamin A that can improve fine lines, make your skin smoother and your skin colour more even.
+They do this by repairing damage to skin cells and tightening your skin, so fine lines are less visible.

-You’ll need a prescription from a doctor for creams containing retinoids.
-And be aware that they have side-effects.
-The creams can irritate your skin and make it more prone to burning in the sun, for example.
-Always carefully read the patient information leaflet that comes with your cream or gel.
+Some retinoid creams are available to buy over the counter.
+Others are only available on prescription from a dermatologist.
+Be aware that they can have side-effects.
+For example, the creams can irritate your skin and make it more prone to burning in the sun.
+It’s important to use sunscreens, including lip balm, from the start of your treatment.
+Specialists recommend that you start with a low concentration cream and build up gradually.
+This helps to avoid skin irritation.
+Always read the patient information leaflet that comes with your cream or gel.
 If you have any questions, ask your pharmacist or private consultant for advice.

 Dermabrasion and microdermabrasion